taiwanfifi/insightbotics-dev/content/jobs/product-manager.md

 ## Nice to Have

-- MBA or relevant advanced degree
+- CS or relevant advanced degree
 - Experience with B2B SaaS products
 - Background in UX design or software development
 - Experience with product analytics tools